Storage

 • umount -f /mnt/a

-To use an added storage, you need to register the storage as a volume to the Windows server.
-To register an added storage as a volume, proceed with the following steps in order:
+To use the added storage, you need to register the storage as a volume on the Windows server.
+To register an added storage as a volume, proceed with the next steps.

-1. Connect to the Windows server to which to register the added storage as a volume.
+1. Access the Windows server to which to register the added storage as a volume.

-2. Click i-server_window_start and then click the Windows Administrative Tools > Computer Management > Disk Management menus, in order.
+2. After clicking i-server_window_start, navigate to Windows Administrative Tools > Computer Management > Disk Management.

-3. On the Reset disk pop-up, select the disk to add, select Mater Boot Record (MBR), and click [OK].
+3. On the Initialize disk popup, select the disk to add, select Mater Boot Record (MBR), and click [OK].

 2. Create and format volume

-The following describes how to create and format the storage volume to the server:
+To create and format the storage volume for the server:

-3. Enter the volume size and click the [Next] button.
+3. Enter the simple volume size and click [Next].

-4. Select the drive letter to allocate and click the [Next] button.
+4. Select the drive letter to allocate and click [Next].

-5. Set the partition format and click the [Next] button.
+5. Set the partition format and click [Next].

 • Once formatting is completed and the disk status shows normal, the storage is ready for use.